mukeenanyafiq/PlayerManager/README.md

 # PlayerManager
-A PocketMine-MP Plugin that allows admins to manage players and acquire players information using FormAPI!\
+A PocketMine-MP Plugin that allows player to manage players and acquire players information using FormAPI!\
 This plugin was inspired by [PlayerInfo](https://github.com/Matthww/PlayerInfo)

 The player's information includes: